Skip to content

 Watchable URL

-This is the same as a Gallery URL but represents an ephemeral page that receives new files much faster than a gallery but will soon 'die' and be deleted.
+This is similar to a Gallery URL but represents an ephemeral page that receives new files much faster than a gallery but will soon 'die' and be deleted.
 For our purposes, this typically means imageboard threads.

 the components of a url